near/docs/docs/tutorials/contracts/nfts/3-enumeration.md

 ## Modifications to the contract

-To add the functions, start by opening the  `src/enumeration.rs` file, and look for the `nft_token` function place holder.
+Let's start by opening the  `src/enumeration.rs` file and locating the empty `nft_token` function.

 **nft_token**

-This function should look for NFT tokens stored on the contract regardless of the owner, and return a list using pagination.
+This function should return a paginated list of `JsonTokens` that are stored on the contract regardless of their owners.
-If the user provides a `from_index` parameter, the function shall use it and start from there; otherwise it should start from the beginning.
-Likewise, if the user provides a `limit` parameter, the function shall stop after reaching the specified amount of tokens.
+If the user provides a `from_index` parameter, you should use that as the starting point for which to start iterating through tokens; otherwise it should start from the beginning.
+Likewise, if the user provides a `limit` parameter, the function shall stop after reaching either the limit or the end of the list.

 :::tip
 For the pagination, Rust has useful methods for skipping to a starting index and taking the first `n` elements of an iterator.